 You should absolutely apply!

-As a student, you won't have to pay off your loan until you are no longer a student and the interest rate is much lower then your average bank loan.
+As a student, you won't have to pay off your loan until you are no longer a student and the interest rate is much lower than your average bank loan.

 Next (and my saving grace), bursaries.
-The university offers students in need the opportunity to receive money that goes directly towards your tuition.
+The university offers students in financial need, the opportunity to receive money that goes directly towards your tuition.
 This is money that you do not, I repeat, do not have to pay back.

-Scholarships are also a great option.
-Apply to as many scholarships as you can as it is basically free money that you can use towards your tuition and other school necessities.
+Scholarships are also a great option and are based on your academic success.
+Apply to as many scholarships as you can as it's basically free money that you can use towards your tuition and other school necessities.

 Many scholarships are based on grades but some are based on volunteer work, personal essays or many other factors.
 Explore what scholarships the university has to offer and don't be afraid to apply—there's nothing to lose.